 I’m still in the process of migrating my domain registration from Bluehost over to SiteGround.
 This isn’t required and it cost me another $15, but I figured it wise to keep everything managed in the same place.
 I guess I was just THAT disappointed with Bluehost that I wanted get free and clear of them.

-SiteGround’s chat-line support staff are lights-out helpful.
+SiteGround’s chat-line support staff are fast to respond, friendly, and thorough.
 They resolved some setup and config changes with ease.
 They didn’t waste my time asking for the last four characters of my password either, like Bluehost does.
 Annoying!